XXiaoA/ns-textobject.nvim/README.md

     config = function()
         require("ns-textobject").setup({
             -- your configuration here
-            -- or just keep empty
+            -- or just left empty to use defaluts
         })
     end
 })